-I know some of you in other parts of the world may never of heard of feijoas let alone tried them.
-You are missing out and I hope one day you get to do so:)
+I know some of you in other parts of the world may never have heard of feijoas - let alone tried them.
+You are missing out and I hope one day you get to do so! 🙂

 Other recipes you might like to try:

 If you make this Feijoa and Banana Loaf let me know how you get on in the comments below, and please give it a star rating ★ below – I love hearing from you!
 You can also tag me #lovefoodnourish on Instagram – I love seeing your creations!